 Prices for most goods and services are determined in markets by what economists call supply and demand.
 Both sides—demand and supply—are needed to determine prices.

-This short course will use a fictitious chocolate market to help you better understand the demand side of market.
+This short module will use a fictitious chocolate market to help you better understand the demand side of market.